Last updated 14th May, 2025

 They will then move the unit to the desired area, making sure that it is between 130mm and 140mm above the floor level to prevent damp damage.

-Of course, should the fuse box fail the inspection and testing, it needs to be changed immediately.
+If the fuse box fails the inspection and testing, it needs to be changed immediately.

 An RCD is now compulsory for all new electrical work, but they can be very sensitive and trip whenever an appliance or light switch is used.